harryfinn/wordpress-skeleton/README.md

 skeleton.

 You can now branch from master to make changes in this repo.

+## Install/Update CMB2 within project

+This project uses the [CMB2](https://github.com/WebDevStudios/CMB2) library to help generate and manage custom metaboxes within the WP admin.
+It is included within this project via submodule.

+Should you ever need add CMB2 library to the project (this is not required when using this repo as a starter framework), run the following command within the relevant theme directory you wish to add the CMB2 library into:

+`git submodule add git@github.com:WebDevStudios/CMB2.git`

+When setting up the project for the first time (or installing CMB2 for the first time), checkout the develop branch and run the following command `git submodule update --init`.
+This will pull the CMB2 library into the correct folder within the project's theme.

+If you need to update the CMB2 library (following and update to the library repo), run the following command: `git submodule update`.

+NB: The CMB2 files are not committed directly within this repo as there should be no reason to change the library code unless updating the CMB2 library after a new release.

+## Starting your new themes

 To create a new WordPress theme repo from this skeleton run the following command to delete the current git files.